-7.2 Press cuttings
+7.2 Hard copy press cuttings

 Because it is prohibitively expensive, we do not have the necessary NLA Media Access licence to permit us to photocopy or electronically scan press cuttings.
 Officers and Members should therefore not make or store any copies of press cuttings for any purpose, as to do so would be breaking copyright law.
-The originals of articles may however be cut out from newspapers and kept.
+The originals of articles may, however, be cut out from newspapers and kept.